JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 ## Shiny Events {#shiny-tips-events}

 There is a wee bit of documentation tucked away on the [shiny website](https://shiny.rstudio.com/articles/js-events.html) that contains a useful list of events that Shiny fires to notify the developer of interesting things that happen in the application.
-This includes events that are fired when outputs are being recalculated, when \index{Shiny} connects, when an element become visible, and more.
+This includes events that are fired when outputs are being recalculated, when Shiny\index{Shiny} connects, when an element become visible, and more.
 To demonstrate how to use those events and how handy they can be, we will create a notification which appears to indicate that the server is busy running computations.
 This could be as fancy as ever, but for simplicity's sake, we limit the demonstration to showing and hiding a gif.

 First, we create the directories and necessary files, and to indicate the server is busy.
 We'll be using a gif that is rather well-known in the R community.
 Note that we will be using some CSS, hence the `style.css` file.